Markisino/Crosshair/README.md

 1. Open Anaconda Prompt.

 2. Change the current location to the folder of the project.
-3.  type this command: `pip install anytree --user` since you do not have write on the computer.
+3.  type this command: `pip install anytree --user` since you do not have write permission on the lab computer.
 4. Type `py main.py` to run the game

     a.
 The `main.py` is the main file of the game, it contains the main menu allowing the player to choose the game mode.